BananaApache/tptp_ide/tptplus/README.md

 ### 0.0.7

-Added continute to option for TPTP Format and IDV Image
+Added continute to option for TPTP Format and IDV Image.

 ### 0.0.8

-Added solving for problems using multiple provers
+Added solving for problems using multiple provers.

 ### 0.0.9

 Added processing solutions using multiple provers.
-Added importing problems and solutions
+Added importing problems and solutions.

+### 0.1.0

+Refined readme and fixed image path.

 ---

 ## For TPTP Language